devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

 🔑 **Key points**

 - You need to fork the [jwt-pizza](https://github.com/devops329/jwt-pizza) repository.
-- Become intimately familiar with the JTW Pizza frontend code.
+- Become intimately familiar with the JWT Pizza frontend code.
 - Many projects revolve around your manipulating this project.

 ---